 The last three nights I slept in a glamping tent at Soultribe Beach Retreat.
 This accommodation is a bit further from General Luna, which is very stretched anyway to Cloud Nine, so needed a motorbike not only for discovering the island but for normal transport too.
 I loved it here too: again great vibe, nice tent, clean shared areas, good kitchen, right at the beach, pool and yoga classes available.

 I went to one yoga class (400PP) at the upper deck with a nice breeze.
 Reminded me of the yoga setting in Mexico (Puerto Escondido).
-I joined the community dinner BBQ buffet, which was overwhelming and delicious; chicken, fish and different salads including cocktails and desert (750PP).
-The breakfasts and lunches where great as well; chia pudding, pumpkin soup and hummus.
+I joined the community dinner BBQ buffet, which was overwhelming and delicious; chicken, fish and different salads including cocktails and dessert (750PP).
+The breakfasts and lunches were great as well; chia pudding, pumpkin soup and hummus.
 You can use the sup boards and kayaks for free.
 Next to the luxury tents they offer villa’s right at the beach as well.
 All in all a real retreat vibe here at Soultribe!

-Where to eat and drink on Siargao?
+Where to Eat and Drink on Siargao?

 In Siargao you have many choice of restaurants for any meal of the day.
 I had great food and drinks everywhere below and in both of my accommodations.
 For every budget and cuisine you have great options.
 Here are my favorites:

 Shaka Cafe: This is my favorite spot in Siargao or even in the Philippines!
 They serve healthy food like delicious fruit bowls, smoothies, pancakes and good coffee.
 A good deal is the combo for 300PP, you can choose a fruit bowl and your coffee.

 Bravo Surf Resort: this place is a hot spot in General Luna, chill place with nice accommodation and good restaurant with a Basque Chef.
 I told the tricycle driver to drop me of here, this is in the center between General Luna and Cloud Nine.